HSuper-8/Color-to-gray-and-back/README.md

-# Color2Gray-andBack
+# Color-to-gray-and-back

 ## Description
-This Program was created to replicate the results achieved by Ricardo L. de Queiroz and Karen M. Braun in their paper "Color to Gray and Back:Color Embedding Into Textured Gray Images".
+This Program was created to replicate the results achieved by Ricardo L. de Queiroz and Karen M. Braun in their paper "[Color to Gray and Back:Color Embedding Into Textured Gray Images](http://queiroz.divp.org/papers/color-to-bw.pdf)".
 The objective of this software was to insert the color information of a colored image inside its gray-scale format by using wavelet transform in order that we can recover the color afterwards.

 ## Prerequisites